 Check out a trailer for SCOOB! below and let us know what you think in the Comments section at the end of the article.

 What do you think about the casting and premise of SCOOB!?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.